AbdallahXD69-debug/SPI-Slave-with-Single-Port-RAM/README.md

 2. **Testbench**:
-   - Verified state transitions through SPI interactions with RAM by doing an SPI Wrapper or as I named the files in the repository here "Wrapper_tb.v".
+   - Verified state transitions through SPI interactions with RAM by doing an SPI Wrapper, which you can find in the repository here by the file name "Wrapper_tb.v".

 3. **Timing and Synthesis Analysis**:
    - Generated reports highlighting critical paths and performance metrics.